Maryland CDL Requirements

 • When the driver is in an accident and fails to stop at the scene

-• When the driver uses a CMV for offences other than vehicle crime
+• When the driver uses a CMV for offenses other than vehicle crime

 • When the driver drives dangerously, leading to any number of fatalities

-A minimum of a 12-month suspension applies for any first offence.
-Should the driver be convicted of any second offence, they will be subject to a life suspension.
+A minimum of a 12-month suspension applies for any first offense.
+Should the driver be convicted of any second offense, they will be subject to a life suspension.
 Courts in Maryland are permitted to set further punishments beyond this.
-Should any of the above offences take place in a hazmat vehicle, you will incur a disqualification of no less than three years.
-Any offence involving any controled or banned substance is automatic life suspension.
+Should any of the above crimes occur in a hazmat vehicle, you will be disqualified for no less than three years.
+Any offense involving any controlled or banned substance is an automatic life suspension.
 Where the blood alcohol test reads.04% or lower, you will be subject to a 24-hour suspension.

-The following list of lesser offences with less severe punishments.
-A 60-day suspension applies to any second offence whereas a 120-day suspension applies to any third offence:
+The following is a list of lesser offenses with less severe punishments.
+A 60-day suspension applies to any second offense whereas a 120-day suspension applies to any third offense:

 • Driving at a speed more than 15mph over the legal limit for that given road